yegor256/xembly/README.md

 You must fix all static analysis issues, otherwise we won't be able to merge your pull request.
 The build must be "clean".

+## Delivery Pipeline

+Git `master` branch is our cutting edge of development.
+It always contains the latest version of the product, always in `-SNAPSHOT` suffixed version.
+Nobody is allowed to commit directly to `master` &mdash; this branch is basically [read-only]().
+Everybody contributes changes via pull requrests.
+We are using [rultor](http://www.rultor.com), a hosted chatbot, in order to merge pull requests into `master`.
+Only our architect is allowed to send pull requests to @rultor for merge, using `merge` command.
+Before it happens, a mandatory code review must be performed for a pull request.

+After each successful merge of a pull request, our project manager gives `deploy` command to @rultor.
+The code from `master` branch is tested, packaged, and deployed to Sonatype, in version `1.0-SNAPSHOT`.

+Every once in a while, the architect may decide that it's time to release a new [minor/major](http://www.semver.org) version of the product.
+When it happens, he gives `release` command to @rultor.
+The code from `master` branch is tested, versioned, packaged, and deployed to Sonatype and Maven Central.
+A new Git tag is created.
+A new GitHub release is created and briefly documented.
+All this is done automatically by @rultor.

 ## Got questions?

 If you have questions or general suggestions, don't hesitate to submit